yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Booting into RCM

 The Switch has a hidden recovery mode called `RCM` which allows the execution of unsigned code.
-However, these steps only work on models vulnerable to `fusée-gelée` despite `RCM` is also present in patched models.
+However, these steps only work on models vulnerable to `fusée-gelée` despite `RCM` being also present in patched models.

 **Step 1:** Open the **TegraRcmGUI installer** (`TegraRcmGUI_v2.6_Installer.msi`), go through the installation wizard, and start the program.